aragon/protocol-factory/README.md

 To get started, ensure that [Foundry](https://getfoundry.sh/), [Make](https://www.gnu.org/software/make/) and [Docker](https://www.docker.com) are installed on your computer.

+For local testing, see [Using the Factory for local tests](#using-the-factory-for-local-tests) below.

 ### Using the Makefile

 The `Makefile` is the target launcher of the project.
 It's the recommended way to work with it.
 It manages the env variables of common tasks and executes only the steps that need to be run.